vsimakhin/web-logbook/README.md

 # Changelog

+## [Unreleased]

+- Update: Improved import with automatic recognition of date, time, and route in CSV fields, and added a help button with field format descriptions.

 ## [3.11.0] - 27.09.2025

 - Update: General code optimization and UI improvements for the aircraft and airports tables (column resizing)